bankofcanada/TutorialsEcon.jl/TimeSeriesEcon/main.md

 ```

 Similarly, we can extract an entire column by its name.
 The result is a [`TSeries`](@ref).
-If the intex is a
+If the index is a
 [tuple](https://docs.julialang.org/en/v1/manual/functions/#Tuples) of names,
 then the result is another [`MVTSeries`](@ref) containing only the selected
 columns.